It’s been a few days since I wrote anything.

 He raised his hand and reached up to touch me.
 I pulled away.

-“Stop,” he said, quietly.
+He said it, quietly.
 Sternly.
 Like it was an order.

 I don’t know why, but I stopped.
 I just sat on the edge of the bed while he leaned over and kissed me on the lips.
 I could feel his tongue pushing my lips apart, pushing himself into my mouth.